thirdtank/brut/brutrb.com/cli.md

 Every CLI app is a class that extends `Brut::CLI::App`.
 This class should contain one inner class for each subcommand.
 Those classes should extend `Brut::CLI::App`.

 Inside your `Brut::CLI::App` class, you can call a few class methods to declare aspects of the UI.
 In particular, `opts` returns the `OptionParser` in play that you can use to declare global options.
 Unlike `OptionParser`'s `on` method, Brut's does not require providing a block.
-Brut will store the runtime options in a hash (see below).
+Brut will store the runtime options in an object (see below).

 ```ruby
 class MyAppCLI < Brut::CLI::App